From across the deck, the culprit looked up to see the three of us making figure-eights at each other.

 He’d subconsciously picked up the mannerism from the Exceptionally Tall Man.
 I practically yelled it out and we all burst into laughter.
 At that very moment, from across the deck, the culprit looked up to see the three of us making figure-eights at each other with our wrists.

-He somehow recognized himself and made a bee-line toward us with a huge smile.
-By the time he reached us, the hilarity of it all had squeezed my father’s eyes shut and his shoulders convulsing in epic laughter.
+He somehow recognized himself in the gesture and made a bee-line toward us with a huge smile.
+By the time he reached us, the hilarity of it all had my father’s eyes squeezed shut and his shoulders convulsing in epic laughter.

 That’s when my tears came.